Facets-cloud/Readme-Documentation/docs/FOR DEVOPS/web-components/sample-web-component.md

 ## 1. `index.html`

 This is the main HTML entry point.
-It references the Web Component script and uses the custom tag..
+It references the Web Component script and uses the custom tag.

 ```html
 <!DOCTYPE html>